Neurodivergent Glossary (ADHD, Autism, AuDHD, Sensory, Gifted)

 This is a starter glossary, tenderly gathered for those newly discovering their neurodivergent patterns — especially in midlife, where so much is finally being named.

 We’ll be expanding this glossary with time, care, and inclusivity.
 For now, may these words serve as soft stepping stones — reminders that you are not broken, strange, or too much.
-I am stepping right along with you having newly discovered them myself.
-Not ahead, but beside you.
-Here, there is grace for the figuring out alongside.

 We were made on purpose, for purpose, this way.